Teshager21/book-price-scrapper/README.md

 ## How to use this scrapper

 1. From the bin folder right click on the main file and select open with terminal option
+2. Type `ruby main` to run it
 2. Select the catergory of product you will like to scrap by typing the shortcuts within the brackets
-3. Press e to exit or stop scrapping
+4. Press e to exit or stop scrapping

 ### How to install using Command line